Role management

 image.png

-• The added users now appear in the Role Members list on the role management page for the corresponding workspace role.
-You can filter by user type to quickly view users of that type.
+• The user now appears in the Role Users list on the Role Management page for the corresponding workspace role.
+You can click the User Type filter to quickly view all users of a specific type.

 image